Toarexer/GameOfLife/docs/testplan.md

 The purpose of this test plan is to ensure that the both the simulation and the application responsible for handling and displaying it are working as intended.

-Some of the basic functionality like Sim creation, movement, deletion and csv loading are covered with unit tests. that run automatically with each push to GitHub via a [workflow](../.github/workflows/dotnet.yml).
+Some of the basic functionality like Sim creation, movement, deletion and csv loading are covered with unit tests that run automatically with each push to main via a GitHub [workflow](../.github/workflows/dotnet.yml).
 > 'Sims' and 'Entities' can be used interchangeably within the context of the project.

 The rest must be observed through the GUI of the application.\